foopod/blog6/_posts/bsp-dungeon.md

     pass
 ```

-I have left the green rectangle drawing on, this is handy for debugging until we have everything working.
+I have left the green rectangle drawing on for now, this is handy for debugging until we have everything working.

 ![This is the first time we can see individual rooms](/img/first_time_rooms.png)